Innovation and Impact awards offer funding for pilot research projects

 Written reviews will be provided.
 Funding recommendations will be made by the Vice Dean for Research and Graduate Studies in consultation with the Director of Research Development, in consideration of the scientific merit review and the availability of funding from the CURE program.

-Contingent on the receipt of meritorious applications, it is anticipated that up to four proposals will be recommended for awards from the CURE program effective June 1, 2020.
+Contingent on the receipt of meritorious applications, it is anticipated that up to four proposals will be recommended for awards from the CURE program effective June 1, 2021 (anticipated).

 It is therefore essential that principal investigators who accept support from the CURE Program make every effort to achieve the stated aims of their project and that they commit to complying with the detailed reporting requirements of this program.

-In addition, principal investigators of funded projects will be expected to serve on the College of Medicine Scientific Review Committee upon request.
+In addition, principal investigators of funded projects will be expected to serve on the Scientific Review Committee upon request.

 Previous recipients of funding from the Innovation and Impact Pilot Research Grants are listed here.